 R.S.
 Vern: What do you plan to read next?

 Haee: I was just picking up “Down and out in Paris and London” by George Orwell.

 R.S.
 Vern: Ok.
-Getting back to favourites.
-Do you have a favourite colour?
+Getting back to favorites.
+Do you have a favorite colour?

 Haee: Are you trying to be funny?
-I’m colour blind.
+I’m color blind.